trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

 Run the following notebook `FSRCNN_DIV2K_AISTUDIO.ipynb`:
 1. Model:
-- Run the model arquiteture, where its gonna do the feature extraction, shrinking, non-linear mapping, expanding and decovolution
+- Run the model architecture, where it will do the feature extraction, shrinking, non-linear mapping, expanding and decovolution
 2. Dataloader / preprocessing:
 - Its gonna do the preprocessing of the DIV2K dataset
 3. Training and Validation: